top of page

 The Village School first began as an idea over coffee in the late fall of 1997 between Sally Noedel (Bigongiari), Mary Kate Edmonston and Matthew Bigongiari.
 Matthew was an experienced Waldorf teacher having worked 8 years in the Waldorf movement.
 Both he and Sally (who had been a Waldorf Pre-school/Kindergarten teacher) loved the methodology but had also experienced what they felt was a euro-centric and a sometimes dogmatic nature of Waldorf schools.
 They first approached the Eugene 4J school district with the hopes of starting an alternative public school with Steiner methodology, but were dissuaded.
 A small group of interested parents and teachers began meeting and planning in early 1998.
 By this time, it looked promising that Oregon would pass some kind of charter school legislation (which it did in May of 1999).
 In February of 1998, Sally’s ‘Chalk Talk’ article in The Register-Guard resulted in nearly a hundred families expressing interest in the project.

 Over the next year, a core group of 7 people (the founding board) worked on developing the project by incorporating, and by writing the charter proposal and federal start-up grant proposals.
-These included: Alison Cantril, Andy Peara, Mary-Kate Edmonston, Kay Cosby, Wendy Strgar, and Sally and Matthew, with help from Chanin Santiago, Ron Constable and Lou Favreau.
+These included: Alison Cantril, Andy Peara, Mary-Kate Edmonston, Kay Cosby, Wendy Strgar, and Sally and Matthew, with help from Chanin Santiago, Ron Constable (later a board member) and Lou Favreau.
 In early July of 1999, a front page of The Register-Guard featured an article, “Couple Plan New Course for Students” and increased exposure, legitimacy and interest in the budding school plan.

 The original charter proposal was rejected, but, after persistence, public support and an appeal to the Oregon Dept. of Education, The Village School was accepted by the 4J district board in July of 2000.
-The Village School officially opened its doors in August of 2000 to thirty-seven K, 1 and 2 grade students in the Easter Seals building (later Tamarack Center) in south Eugene.
+The Village School officially opened its doors in August of 2000 to thirty-seven K, 1 and 2 grade students in the Easter Seals building (later Tamarack Center) in south Eugene..
 In August of 2002 it moved to the Willard building with over 100 students and continued to reside there and grow into a full K-8 school and more than doubling in size over the next 13 years.
 In this time, the school has developed several different programs.

 • Music program: shed the familiar strings programming in favor of guitar, marimba and choir